RxSwiftCommunity/RxController/document/chapter1-introduction.md

 When a new line is started, we should pay attention to the indent.

 If the last line is ended with an uncompleted clousre like `user.map {`, the new line should not be started with indent.
+In addition, the indent of the line with the end brace `{` of this closure should be same with the line with the start brace `{`.

 ```swift
 user.filter { $0.id != userId }.map {